SolarNetwork/solarnode-os-packages/solarnode-base/freebsd/README.md

-# SolarNode Base Framework (Debian Linux)
+# SolarNode Base Framework (FreeBSD)

-This directory contains support for building the `solarnode-base` package for the Debian Linux OS.
+This directory contains support for building the `solarnode-base` package for the FreeBSD OS.
 See [CHANGELOG](./CHANGELOG.md) for release information.

 # Base directories